Extraordinary Purposes in Ordinary Work

 Robert W. Alexander

-Robert W. Alexander, MBA, DMin is former Operations Officer of Redeemer Presbyterian Church, Winston-Salem, North Carolina, and its network of sister churches as well as former Director of eCommerce and Mass Markets for PECO Energy and Southern Regional Vice President of Constellation Energy and is the author of The Gospel-Centered Life at Work and Professionals: Men and Women Partnering with the Trinity in Everyday Life.
-Rob currently serves as Engineering Manager for SonicAire Corporation - a kingdom driven manufacturing business in Winston Salem North Carolina.
-Rob and his wife Rebecca also teach a multi-campus Student Fellowship focused on faith and life integration.
+Robert W. Alexander, MBA, is the Operations Officer of Redeemer Presbyterian Church, Winston-Salem, North Carolina, and its network of sister churches.
+He is the former Director of eCommerce and Mass Markets for PECO Energy and Southern Regional Vice President of Constellation Energy and is the author of The Gospel-Centered Life at Work and Professionals: Men and Women Partnering with the Trinity in Everyday Life.
+Rob and his wife Rebecca also teach a multi-campus Graduate Student Fellowship focused on faith and life integration.
 They have two children.

 Add Comment